Lss1242/Lss1242.github.io/_pages/about.md

 Research Interests
 ======
-1. Randomised algorithms including evolutionary algorithms or ohter bio-inspired algorithms
+1. Randomised algorithms including evolutionary algorithms or other bio-inspired algorithms

-2. Applied Probability and its applications on theoretical analysis of randomised algorihtms
+2. Applied Probability and its applications on theoretical analysis of randomised algorithms

-3. Black-Box optimisation, adversarial optimsation.
+3. Black-Box optimisation, adversarial optimisation.

 4. Machine learning, reinforcement learning and their interplay with evolutionary computation